 Why is it important to protect a trademark?

-The registered trademark recognizes the right to use that sign in the economic traffic and prevents third parties from marketing identical or similar products or services with a trademark that may create confusion.
+The protection granted by trademark rights is obtained through registration, which confers an exclusive privilege to its owner.
+A registered trademark ensures the right to use that sign in economic traffic while preventing third parties from marketing identical or similar products under a trademark that may cause confusion.

 How to protect your company’s brand